myllym/GET/README.md

 Currently two branches are provided in the development version.
 The main branch of GET is called `master`.

-The other branch is called `FDR` and it includes the FDR envelopes proposed in Mrkvička and Myllymäki (2022, False discovery rate envelopes. arXiv:2008.10108 [stat.ME]).
+The other branch is called `FDR` and it includes also the experimental FDR envelopes tested in Mrkvička and Myllymäki (2022, False discovery rate envelopes. arXiv:2008.10108 [stat.ME]).
+The main branch includes the FDR envelopes which were found to have good performance in Mrkvička and Myllymäki (2022).

 ## References